 pCi/I - stands for picocuries per liter.
 A curie is a unit of radioactivity regarding the rate disintegration.

-Range - Represents the lowest and highest analytical results of a reported contaminant.
+Range - Represents the end values recorded from the highest and lowest analytical results of a reported contaminant.

 Treatment Technique - A required process intended to reduce the level of a contaminant in drinking water.

 Public Involvement